Request a Writing Workshop/Presentation

 WHY: Feedback from years of workshop delivery tells us that students feel they benefit significantly from our direct, concrete, and eye-friendly workshop presentations.
 These events do much to take anxiety and mystery out of the experience of writing in an academic context.
 We know too that the better a student’s work is, the easier it is to evaluate, so the 50 or 100 minutes of class time that a workshop presentation takes is a good investment in marking time saved later!

 HOW: So easy!
-Just click on the form below, complete all the information we need to prepare and deliver your workshop, and submit.
+Just click here, complete all the information we need to prepare and deliver your workshop, and submit.
 The Workshop Coordinator will contact you with confirmation of the workshops date, location, time, and to go over any additional details.